A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Introduction

 \section{Introduction}

-In 1950 van Hove\cite{Hove}, verified the absence of phase transition with a short-range order for the uniform one-dimensional system.
-Writing the partition function by using the transfer matrix technique and reducing the problem to the largest eigenvalue, which implies that the free energy is an analytic function.
-Thus established a theorem to prove that one-dimensional models with short-range coupling do not exhibit any phase transitions.
-Recently, Cuesta and Sanchez\cite{cuesta} argued that van Hove's theorem should satisfy the following conditions: (i) Homogeneity, excluding automatically inhomogeneous system, i.e., disordered or periodic. (ii) The Hamiltonian does not include particles position terms, e.g., external fields. (iii) Hard-core particles, this means the theorem cannot be applied to point-like or soft particles.
-Hence, Cuesta and Sanchez\cite{cuesta} proposed a more general non-existence theorem for phase transition at finite temperature.
-Mainly they included an external field and considered point-like particles.
-Which broadens the non-existence theorem, but it is not yet a fully general theorem, e.g., were not included mixed particle chains and more general external fields.
+In 1950, van Hove\citep{Hove} proposed a theorem to rigorously verify the absence of phase transition with a short-range interaction for a uniform one-dimensional system.
+This theorem is valid under the following conditions: (i) Homogeneity, excluding automatically inhomogeneous system, i.e., disordered or periodic. (ii) The Hamiltonian does not include particles position terms, e.g., external fields. (iii) Hard-core particles, this means the theorem cannot be applied to point-like or soft particles.
+The theorem has been proved writing the partition function, by using the transfer-matrix technique and reducing the problem to find the largest eigenvalue, which implies that the free energy is an analytic function.
+In fact, the theorem proves that the one-dimensional models with short-range coupling do not exhibit any phase transitions.
+Mermin and Wagner\citep{Mermin} also rigorously proved the absence of ferromagnetism or antiferromagnetism in one and two dimensional isotropic Heisenberg model.
+Recently, Cuesta and Sanchez\citep{cuesta} proposed a more general non-existence theorem for phase transition at finite temperature.
+Mainly they included an external field and considered point-like particles, which broadens the non-existence theorem.
+But it is not yet a fully general theorem, e.g., no mixed particle chains and more general external fields were included.